DailyR/mkdocs/docs/kubernetes/minikube/minikube.md

-- C:\Users\Administrator>kubectl port-forward service/hello-minikube 7080:8080
+- kubectl port-forward service/hello-minikube 7080:8080
 Forwarding from 127.0.0.1:7080 -> 8080
 Forwarding from [::1]:7080 -> 8080
 Handling connection for 7080